 My day-job is developing web applications, usually as part of a team.
 I've done it for a while.
 Long enough to notice that the project or company may change, but the work is often the same.
 I challenged myself to do something different.
 I made a game.
 For mobiles.
 Entirely on my own.
 Here's what happened.

-The ChallengeI've never made a mobile game before.
+The ChallengeI'd never made a mobile game before.
 I didn't want it to show.
-I challenged myself to make some game that was:
+I challenged myself to make something that was:

 - Not a direct clone of another idea.